univention/univention-corporate-server/doc/manual/installation.rst

 publicly available DNS domain, as this can result in problems during the name resolution.

+For the naming convention of the hostname, refer to :ref:`installation-domain-hostname-naming`.

 A LDAP base needs to be specified for the initialization of the directory service.
 A suggestion is also derived here automatically from the fully qualified domain name.
 This value can usually be adopted without any changes.